 When valuing a closely-held business, it is essential to have a thorough knowledge of the measures of value, the methods of valuation, and Texas case law.
-While not an exact science, business valuations and professional practices are not purely subjective.
-There are well-established methods, procedures, and guidelines to follow.
+During a divorce, business valuation relies on well-established methods, procedures, and guidelines that must be followed.
 The choice of the method to be used depends on the type of business being valued and the judgment of the appraiser.

-The value of a closely-held business or of professional practice is obtained from either the assets of the business, its earning capacity, or a combination of both.
-Although there is a great deal of subjective judgment involved, the appraiser should rely upon certain generally accepted methodologies as well as restrictions imposed by established case law.
+The deciding factors of how to value a business for divorce are obtained from either the assets of the business, its earning capacity, or a combination of both.
+Although there is a great deal of subjective judgment involved, the appraiser should rely upon specific generally accepted methodologies and restrictions imposed by established case law.

 - Net asset value/Cost approach

 - Market approach